uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 If a different Heroku backend is used (e.g., SQLite), or if you try to create the Heroku app through the Heroku webpage, you can follow the below instructions to enable Postgres.
 [https://www.geeksforgeeks.org/deploying-django-app-on-heroku-with-postgres-as-backend/](https://www.geeksforgeeks.org/deploying-django-app-on-heroku-with-postgres-as-backend/)

+## Phase 3: Connection

+Download and install a

 # Restrictions